 Registration - setting up your organisation and applications on the Developer Portal

-Integration - implementing and testing the Discovery and Mobile Connect APIs with your applications or services
+Integration - implementing and testing the Mobile Connect APIs with your applications or services

 Contractual - accepting the Mobile Connect Marketing Licence Agreement and the Operator Terms & Conditions for Mobile Connect.

 API access - requesting access to Operator environments

 Registering on the Developer Portal is necessary when implementing Mobile Connect as it gives you access to the sandbox environment and the ability to make automatic provisioning requests to the operators that manage end-user authentication.

 The Developer Portal requires a verified email address for an account to be created.
 Once your account has been created then you MUST use Mobile Connect to authenticate your account.
 Once your account has been created you can add a password to your account.